redyydev/redyydev/README.md

 ## Hey 👋, I'm Pedro Rodrigues (Redyy)
-I'm a FiveM developer at the moment but I also work with ReactJS and NodeJS and this passion started from a very young age when I started in JAVA to make plugins for my minecraft server.
+I'm a FiveM developer but I also work with ReactJS and NodeJS and this passion started from a very young age when I started in JAVA to make plugins for my minecraft server.
 Since then I never stopped and today it's a passion that I have and that I never intend to stop.

 ![Profile views counter](https://komarev.com/ghpvc/?username=redyydev&&style=flat-square)